 Other credits (code P).
-Attach a statement to Form 1065 that identifies the type and amount of any other credits not reported elsewhere, such as: • Welfare-to-work credit.
-Complete Form 8861 to figure the credit Attach it to Form to figure the credit.
-Attach it to Form 1065.
+Attach a statement to Form 1065 that identifies the type and amount of any other credits not reported elsewhere, such as:

-8861 to figure the credit.
-Attach it to Form 1065.New markets credit.
+New markets credit.
 Complete Form 8874

-Nonconventional source fuel credit.
-Complete Form 8907 to figure the credit and attach it to Form 1065.
+- to figure the credit.
+Attach it to Form 1065. - Nonconventional source fuel credit. - Complete Form 8907 to figure the credit and attach it to Form 1065.

-• Qualified railroad track maintenance credit.
+Qualified railroad track maintenance credit.
 Complete Form 8900 to figure the credit and attach it to Form 1065.